TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/TryHackMe/Server-Side Attacks/Race Conditions/0)Summary.md

 - **Multi-threading**

 ### **Programs**
 A **program** is a set of instructions to achieve a specific task.
-You need to execute the program to accomplish what you want.
 Unless you execute it, it won’t do anything and remains a set of static instructions.
 As example please see the following minimalistic Flask server.

 The code below dictates that the app will listen on port 8080 and respond with a minimal greeting HTML page that contains “Hello, World!”
 However, we must run these instructions (program) before we expect to get any greeting pages.
 ```python